TylerYep/workshop/README.md

 # Design Decisions
 Three packages are exposed to the user - algorithms, ml, and structures.
 Imports are done quickly and painlessly.
+We avoid circular imports by importing algorithms needed to create data structures inline.

 # Dynamic Shape-Checking / Type-Checking (Typorch)